CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In a nutshell:

-Based on rigorous product testing conducted by two families and their toddlers, along with advice from a Montessori expert, we selected the Avenlur Date 4-in-1 Kitchen Tower as the overall best toddler tower.
-This convertible tower, which transforms into a desk and chairs for multipurpose play, is available at an affordable price with a small footprint.
+Based on hands-on product testing by two families and their toddlers, along with input from a Montessori expert and child safety professionals, we selected the Avenlur Date 4-in-1 Kitchen Tower as the overall best toddler tower.
+This versatile design converts into a desk and chair set for extended use, all while maintaining a relatively small footprint at an approachable price point.

-The toddler tower market has become crowded in recent years, making it tricky to know which structures can truly stand up to daily use from an eager little one.
-As a mom of two curious boys—ages 2 and 5—I tested the towers at home with both of them, while my colleague Korin Miller, a mom of four, did the same with her kids.
-Together, we tried 12 of the most popular toddler learning towers on the market and gained plenty of insight into what works (and what doesn’t) along the way.
+Still, not all toddler towers are created equal.
+As a mom of a 2-year-old and 5-year-old, I tested a range of options with both of them, while my colleague Korin Miller (a mom of four) did the same with her kids.
+Together, we tested 12 of the most popular learning towers on the market and gained plenty of insight on what works ( and what doesn’t) along the way.

 How We Tested and Chose the Best Toddler Towers